Really-Simple-Plugins/complianz-gdpr/readme.txt

 Tested up to: 5.3
 Stable tag: 4.1.0

 Configure your Cookie Notice, Cookie Consent and Cookie Policy with our Wizard and Cookie Scan.
-Supports GDPR, ePrivacy, CCPA and PECR.
+Supports GDPR, DSGVO, CCPA and PECR.

 == Description ==
-Complianz is a GDPR Cookie Consent plugin that supports GDPR, ePrivacy, CCPA and more with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.
+Complianz is a GDPR Cookie Consent plugin that supports GDPR, DSGVO, CCPA and more with a conditional Cookie Notice and customized Cookie Policy based on the results of the built-in Cookie Scan.

 == Features ==
-* Configure for your specific region: European Union, United Kingdom or United States
+* Configure for your specific region: European Union, United Kingdom or United States.
+* Configure specific cookie consent per subregion, for example: European Union + DSGVO or USA + CCPA
 * Cookie Consent and Conditional Cookie Notice with Custom CSS and Customizable Templates.
 * Banner Templates include: GDPR-friendly Cookie Wall - Accept/Dismiss - Category Based Consent.
 * Banner Templates US also include; Dismiss on scroll, time on page or both.